Databases

 - EIM’s WG “Telematics” cooperates with other EIM WGs (OPE, RINF).

-EIM actions in 2023
+EIM actions in 2024

-Outlook 2024
+Outlook 2025

-- EIM’s WG “Telematics” will continue participating in PRIME (Platform of Rail Infrastructure Managers in Europe), i.e. its ubgroup on ‘Digital solutions for European rail capacity and traffic management in support of interoperability of different rail IT systems (technical borders), including European cross-border rail traffic’.
+- EIM’s WG “Telematics” will continue participating in PRIME (Platform of Rail Infrastructure Managers in Europe), i.e. its subgroup on ‘Digital solutions for European rail capacity and traffic management in support of interoperability of different rail IT systems (technical borders), including European cross-border rail traffic’.

 - EIM’s WG “Telematics” will organise regular WGs on telematic topics to share the state of the art and gather a joint vision of its members.